What Is a Ballad Meter?

 In iambic trimeter, each foot contains two syllables, and a line is made up of three feet.

 A rhyme scheme is a consistent pattern of rhymes throughout a poem.
 The scheme used in ballad meter is one where the second and fourth lines rhyme.
-The pattern can be represented as: A-B-C-B, where each "B" represents a rhyming line.
+The pattern can be represented as: A-B-C-B, where the second line and the fourth line rhyme.

-Ballad meter is a type of poetry that uses alternating lines of iambic tetrameter and iambic trimeter, with a rhyme scheme of A-B-C-B.
+Ballad meter is a type of poetry that consists of four-line stanzas and uses alternating lines of iambic tetrameter and iambic trimeter, with a rhyme scheme of A-B-C-B.